markusweigelt/dfg-viewer/Documentation/Index.rst

 During the installation, three pages will be created: a root page, the "Kitodo Configuration" folder and the viewer itself.

-Configure DFG-Viewer and Kitodo.Presentation
+Configure DFG-Main and Kitodo.Presentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The DFG-Viewer is almost configured.
+The DFG-Main is almost configured.
 Only the Page-ID-constants have to be
 checked and adjusted.
 Go to the template module and use the constant editor to
 fit your installation.